salihgueler/keyboard_puzzle_dartpad_workshop/step_06/instructions.md

 }
 ```

-Lastly we will add our logic to focus and unfocus to the vertical elements with keyboard navigation.
+Lastly you will add your logic to focus and unfocus to the vertical elements with keyboard navigation.

 Flutter always expects you to focus on at least one element.
 But, the focus hierarchy is something that should be controlling.
 For making the controlling mechanism easier, `FocusNode` has helper functions called `previousFocus` and `nextFocus`.
 These helps you go through your focus elements without troubling you.
-But these are not useful in our case.
-We have 3 different `FocusNodes` and only want to travel between the two of them.
-That is why we will be using `requestFocus` and `unfocus` funcsions of the `FocusScope` and follow the rule of focusing at least one element all the time.
+But these are not useful in your case.
+You have 3 different `FocusNodes` and only want to travel between the two of them.
+That is why you will be using `requestFocus` and `unfocus` funcsions of the `FocusScope` and follow the rule of focusing at least one element all the time.

 ```dart
 class _GameState extends State<Game> {